Particular/docs.particular.net/nservicebus/recoverability/configure-delayed-retries.md

 ### Simple Policy

-The following retry policy overrides default delay interval and sets it to 5 seconds.
+The following retry policy overrides default 10 seconds delay interval and sets it to 5 seconds.

 snippet:DelayedRetriesCustomPolicyHandler